 Drinking-water systems that supplied two areas of housing at Camp Lejeune were contaminated with industrial chemicals from at least 1953 to 1985.
 The contaminated wells were shut down in February 1985.

 The exact duration and intensity of the exposure at Camp Lejeune are unknown.
 The geographic extent of contamination by specific chemicals also is unknown.

 Recently published studies by ATSDR have provided additional scientific information to help evaluate possible service-connection for health effects and to make policy changes.

-If you have health concerns about exposure to contaminated water at Camp Lejeune, talk to your health care provider or local VA Environmental Health Coordinator to help you get more information from a health care provider.
+If you have health concerns about exposure to contaminated water at Camp Lejeune, talk to your health care provider or contact your local VA Environmental Health Coordinator to help you get more information from a health care provider.

 Learn about health benefits for Camp Lejeune Veterans and family members.